 Promoting British Values at Bishopshalt

-At Bishopshalt the principle of democracy is consistently reinforced and is explored in Sociology, Law, Government and Politics, History and Religious Studies as well as in form time and assemblies.
+At Bishopshalt the principle of democracy is consistently reinforced and is explored in Sociology, Law, History and Religious Studies as well as in form time and assemblies.
 Students have the opportunity to have their voices heard through our Student Council, surveys and questionnaires.
-Sixth Form students describe their learning experience to their teachers through an annual learning observation survey.
+Our student leadership team are a valued member of the school community, and regularly meet with School leaders and are integral in the decision making and direction of the school.

 The rule of law

 Our students will encounter rules and laws throughout their lives.
 We want them to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reason and they must adhere to them.
-Students were involved in the creation of the school behaviour rules and this helped them to understand the reasons behind them and the consequences if they are broken.
-The behaviour ‘Rainbow’ chart makes the rules explicitly clear in a format that all can understand.
 Visits from authorities such as the Police and Parliamentarians are regular parts of our calendar and help reinforce this message.
 We also promote the value of the rule of law through a range of wider curriculum activities, such as our whole school Remembrance Assembly which includes local veterans groups and representatives of Corps from within the school.

 At Bishopshalt, students are actively encouraged to make independent choices, knowing that they are in a safe, secure and supportive environment.
 As a school we educate and provide boundaries for students to make choices safely, through the provision of a safe environment and empowering education.
 Students are encouraged to know, understand and exercise their rights and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in Computing and form time activities.
 We educate them to make choices about their curriculum options that, whilst guided, still allow them free choices.